michael-lazar/flask-gopher/README.md

 >     iFormatted line	fake	example.com	0
 >     .

-And here's what it looks like in the lynx browser:
+And here's what it looks like in lynx:

 <p align="center">
   <img alt="gopher" src="resources/example_menu.png"/>